Magnolia tree care is not difficult if you follow the care guidelines outlined in this article.

 If you have a north-facing garden, you have loads of shade.
 Don’t despair.
 Magnolia trees will grow but may not flower as prolifically and may not be as dense.

-If you are adamant that you have to have a magnolia tree in your north-facing garden – Magnolia stellata is the hardiest of all magnolias and the best variety to choose.
+If you are adamant that you have to have a magnolia tree in your north-facing garden – Magnolia stellata is the hardiest of all magnolias and the best variety to choose from.

 For young magnolias, water twice per week in cool climates and three times per week in warmer climates for the first six months.
 After that water weekly.
 Mature trees require infrequent watering.
 If the conditions are exceptionally hot and dry, water to ensure that the soil is moist.